Cell References in Excel (Table of Contents)

 Introduction to Cell References in Excel

 All of you would have seen the $ sign in Excel formulas and Functions.
-The $ sign confuses a lot of people but it is very easy to understand and use.
-The $ sign serves only one purpose in excel formula.
+The $ sign confuses a lot of people, but it is very easy to understand and use.
+The $ sign serves only one purpose in the excel formula.
 It tells excel whether or not to change the cell reference when the excel formula is copied or moved to another cell.

-When writing a cell reference for a single cell, we can use any type of cell reference but when we want to copy the cell to some other cells, it becomes important to use the correct cell references.
+When writing a cell reference for a single cell, we can use any type of cell reference, but when we want to copy the cell to some other cells, it becomes important to use the correct cell references.

 What is Cell Reference?